French Accordion: The Soul of French Music

 Richard Galliano (1950-present)

-Richard Galliano has revolutionized the accordion creating “New Musette,” a fusion between French tradition and contemporary jazz.
+Richard Galliano has revolutionized the accordion creating the “New Musette,” a fusion between French tradition and contemporary jazz.

 Galliano has worked with international artists such as Chet Baker and Wynton Marsalis.